 This report has been prepared by Hyder Consulting (Hyder) for SIMTA to assess the potential environmental impacts associated with stormwater and flooding as a result of the SIMTA proposal.
-The intent is that this document will support the environmental assessment for Concept Plan approval as a transitional Part 3A project under the Environmental Planning and Assessment Act 1979 (EP&A Act).
+The intent is that this document will support the environmental assessment for

+Concept Plan approval under Part 3A of the Environmental Planning and Assessment Act 1979.
 Mitigation strategies have been presented to minimise environmental impacts that may result from the construction and operational phases of the project.